-Big Data will always play a part in influencing how retailers operate and market their products and brands.
-Advancing deep learning algorithms are increasingly being used to power the development of brands and products that consumers want with greater knowledge on the individual, personal buying experience.
+Data will always play a part in influencing how retailers operate and market their products and brands.
+Advancing deep learning algorithms are increasingly being used to power the development of brands.
+This helps create products and processes that consumers want with better knowledge of the individual buying experience.

 Emotion plays a huge part in marketing and brand building

-But, it’s not all stats and figures anymore.
-The future of retail could be led by computer vision and mixed reality technologies to transform the way we shop and interact with our favourite brands.
-Emotion plays a huge part in marketing and brand building, so retailers are now looking at innovative technologies that push the boundaries of interaction and emotion in the buying experience.
+But, it’s not all stats and figures.
+The future of retail is being led by computer vision and mixed reality technologies.
+Augmented Reality and Virtual Reality are transforming the way we shop and interact with our favourite brands.
+Engagement and emotion play a huge part in marketing and brand building.
+So, retailers are now looking at innovative technologies that push the boundaries of interaction and emotion in the buying experience.

-There’s been a lot of buzz around Oculus Rift, Samsung Gear, and PlayStation VR recently, but we’re also seeing start-ups breaking onto the scene with more retail-led applications for computer vision and mixed reality tech.
+There’s been a lot of buzz around Oculus Rift, Samsung Gear, and PlayStation VR recently.
+We’re also seeing start-ups breaking onto the scene with more retail-led applications for computer vision and mixed reality tech.

-Outdoor giants The North Face have used Virtual Reality as a means to enhance their instore experiences, and take the customer outdoors – to Yosemite National Park and the Moab desert to be exact.
-In this case, VR enhances the brand’s mission statement of wanting to ‘inspire a global movement of exploration’.
-Consumers can also imagine themselves in the outdoors, wearing and using North Face products, whilst conveniently in the place of purchase.
+Outdoor giants The North Face have used Virtual Reality as a means to enhance their in-store experiences.
+By taking the customer outdoors – to Yosemite National Park and the Moab desert to be exact.
+For them, VR enhances the brand’s mission statement of wanting to ‘inspire a global movement of exploration’.
+Consumers can imagine themselves outdoors, wearing North Face products, conveniently in the place of purchase.

 How about dodging the crowds entirely?
 UK startup Metail is using computer vision to create scaled digital 3D models of users.
 Imagine trying on your entire holiday wardrobe without having the battle the crowds!
-This could soon be possible with Metail’s pioneering project, the MeModel consumer app.
-Online retailers could really benefit from this concept, by inputting your measurements and uploading pictures, you could have an avatar in seconds.
+This could soon be possible with Metail’s pioneering project.
+Online retailers could benefit from this concept, by inputting measurements and pictures, you could have an avatar in seconds.

 These technologies provoke emotion in the buying decision

-Our buying decisions are grounded in emotional investment in a product, not to mention entertainment and engagement with a brand.
-These technologies, not only power incredible insights into tailoring experiences, but go further in being able to entertain and provoke emotion in the buying decision by letting users position themselves in situations that traditional retail experiences cannot offer.
+Our buying decisions are grounded in emotional investment in a product, and entertainment, and engagement with a brand.
+These technologies power incredible insights into tailoring experiences.
+They also go further in being able to entertain and provoke emotion in the buying decision.
+Mixed reality lets us position ourselves in situations that traditional retail experiences cannot offer.

-With augmented reality apps, you could confidently order a new bedroom suite online, knowing that it will fit perfectly and go with the decor.
+With augmented reality apps, you can confidently order a new bedroom suite online and know that it will fit perfectly.
 Even the decor – Moroccan sand or Eggshell?
-No more tiny tester pots for you – you can try out these colours in a truly personalised shopping experience, overlaid onto your own home.
+No more tiny tester pots needed as AR allows you to test onto your own home through an app.

-High street retailers offering these experiences within the feel of a traditional shopping experience are hoping to win back lost business to e-commerce sites, that have grown substantially in recent years.
-However, through 3D avatars, and apps available on mobile devices, e-tailers are bringing this tech right into the home, which could prove much more accessible and attainable in the long run.
+Some high street retailers are now offering these experiences within the feel of traditional shopping.
+This is in a big to win back lost business to e-commerce sites that have grown in recent years.
+However, through 3D avatars, and apps available on mobile devices, e-tailers are bringing this tech right into the home.
+This could prove much more accessible and attainable in the long run.

 The rate at which this technology is improving on itself is extremely fast, so retailers will need to invest money in the right talent to keep them ahead of the curve!